 And so twists the Technicolor road to insanity.

 Finally the Kaiba brothers go to make their lobster selection.
 I stand protectively next to my tormentor.
 I find I've developed a demented fondness for the brute.
 Horribly enough, guess which lobster Mokuba wants….

 I'm disgusted watching as the creature is lifted out of his prison by two strong arms.
 It seems the lobster's lone freedom is death.
 I can only observe in terror as he is lifted out of the water, legs thrashing desperately.
 His little black eyes spin around to me.
 I look away.
 I can't take this; my enemy is down, victim to a fate I suppose Kaiba will sentience me to as well.
-Broiled and steamed till I turn even redder than I've ever been.
+Chopped up and stewed till I turn even redder than I've ever been.